privacybydesign/irmamobile/README.md

 You can make a build for this purpose using Fastlane:

       bundle exec fastlane ios_build_integration_test

+The integration test build should be provisioned with at least a development provisioning profile.
+More information about how to set the provisioning profile can be found in the [Fastlane documentation](/fastlane/README.md#ios_build_integration_test).

 The generated `./fastlane/build/ios_tests.zip` can be uploaded to Google Firebase.